alancuriel/expo/docs/pages/versions/unversioned/sdk/screen-orientation.md

 ### `ScreenOrientation.OrientationChangeEvent`

     - orientationLock (_OrientationLock_): The current OrientationLock of the device.
-    - orientationInfo (_OrientationInfo_): The current OrientationInfo of the device.
+    - orientationInfo (_ScreenOrientationInfo_): The current ScreenOrientationInfo of the device.

 ### `Subscription`